 106/155 Bourke St, Melbourne is a 1 bedroom, 1 bathroom Unit with 1 parking spaces and was built in 1936.
+The property has a land size of 837m2 and floor size of 64m2.
 While the property is not currently for sale or for rent, it was last sold in November 2008.

-Additional features include split system heating & cooling, Euro style laundry and lift access.
+Additional highlights include split-system heating and cooling, a Euro-style laundry, and secure lift access.

 **If this property is of interest to you, please ensure that you register your interest by clicking on the 'Get in touch' button, so that you are kept up to date with inspections, price changes and similar properties that may be suitable.
 We assure you that your details remain confidential and are only used for the purpose of securing you a property. https://kayburton.com.au/privacy-policy **